kishorereddypudi/Codex-energy-drink-Analysis/README.md

  Tool Used

-•	For solving SQL queries: MS SQL
+•	For solving SQL queries: MY SQL
 •	For visualization: Power BI

 Key Insights